Stewart leads US to semis with 79-55 win over Australia

 Australia’s Stephanie Talbot, who is on the WNBA’s Seattle Storm. played after missing the team’s last game against Puerto Rico.
 She only played a few minutes against China after missing the opener against Belgium because of an injured foot.
 She tested it out before the U.S. game and played 16 minutes, scoring four points.

-CHEERING THEM ON
+CHEERING SECTION

 The Australia men’s team will face the U.S. men in the semifinals on Thursday.
 Most of the American men’s team arrived just before the half to watch the women’s team play.